Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 If MFEM is enabled, one additional options argument, ``refinement`` can be specified.
 High-order meshes variable are continuous polynomial functions that cannot be captured by linear low-order meshes.
-In order to approximate the functions with less error, high-order zones are discretized into many linear zones.
+In order to approximate the functions with less error, high-order elements are discretized into many linear elementss.
 The minimum value for refinement is ``2``.
 There is a memory-accuracy trade-off when using refinement.
 The higher the value, the more accurate the low-order representation is, but more discretization means more memory usage and more time tp process the additional elements.